-When a member of the AG does not comply with requirements found on his PRC, a sanction must be imposed unless the Worker determines that good cause exists.
-Information about development of the PRC is found in Chapter 24.
-Information about the PRC as an eligibility requirement is found in Chapter 1.
+When a member of the AG or non-recipient Work-Eligible Individual does not comply with requirements found on his PRC or SSP, a sanction must be imposed unless the Worker determines that good cause exists.
+Information about development of the SSP is found in Chapter 24.
+Information about the PRC and SSP as an eligibility requirement is found in Chapter 1.